s1dewalker/Model_Validation/README.md

 # Model Validation

-Steps involved in model validation and tuning (Regression example)<br/>
+Steps involved in model validation and tuning (Regression example, on a continuos data)<br/>
 <br/>

 ### 1. Get the data